 Giving employees a choice on the matter may help.
 Inviting their inputs may help.
 But each and every step you take may have its inherent costs and that means you need to balance the risks vs the benefits and cost implications.

-Whether you look at it from market and customer's perspective or that of your employees, it is a good idea to go into cost saving initiatives with a systemic thinking approach.
+Whether you look at it from a market and customer's perspective or that of your employees, it is a good idea to go into cost-saving initiatives with a systemic thinking approach.
 Taking time to understand the non-monetary implications may help you make more rational and palatable decisions.
 Then you are less likely to encounter wide resistance in implementation by your employees.
 And whatever your decisions will not negatively affect your business reputation, market position and competitiveness.

-It is important create and publish a high-level plan that will let you closely monitor the cost out process from the beginning to the end.
+It is important to create and publish a high-level plan that will let you closely monitor the cost out process from the beginning to the end.
 It must be constantly updated and accessible to all involved.
-This keeps all those who are affected by the changes, and have a role in implementing or enabling the changes in the loop, smoothing out the process.
+This keeps all those who are affected by the changes and have a role in implementing or enabling the changes in the loop, smoothing out the process.
 It will also help you save time in meetings.

-Whether you are managing your cost reduction efforts on your own, or obtaining the services of external consultants, you need to complete each of the above stages and then go on to implementation and monitoring of progress against the plan.
+Whether you are managing your cost reduction efforts on your own or obtaining the services of external consultants, you need to complete each of the above stages and then go on to implementation and monitoring of progress against the plan.
 At each stage, keep in mind that the critical measure of success of a cost reduction programme is in the savings you get from it.

-To give you an idea how external consultants may structure a cost reduction project, here's how we, at MODLR, approach such initiatives.
+To give you an idea of how external consultants may structure a cost reduction project, here's how we, at MODLR, approach such initiatives.